 2013 – Genç Karma exhibition (Young Artists’ group exhibition), German Embassy, Ankara, Turkey curated by the Turkish Ministry of Culture and Tourism

-2009 – Featured work at the Stone Sculpture Exhibition, Beytepe Campus Art Gallery, Ankara, Turkey
+2009 – The Stone Sculpture Exhibition, Beytepe Campus Art Gallery, Ankara, Turkey

 2008 – Center for Contemporary Art Show, Cankaya Municipality, Ankara, Turkey